lban2049/tokio/.aigne/doc-smith/docs/api-sync.md

 ### RwLock

-A reader-writer lock that allows any number of readers or at most one writer at a time.
-This can be more efficient than a `Mutex` for data that is read frequently but written to infrequently.
+An `RwLock` provides either multiple read accesses or a single write access at any given time.
+It is useful when you have a resource that is read frequently but written to infrequently.
+The lock has a write-preferring policy to prevent writers from being starved by readers.

 ```rust
 use tokio::sync::RwLock;